lucas-lopes/account-app/README.md

 # Account App

-In order to study and improve my knowledge of the JavaScript stack, the company that I work for proposed to create POC (Prove of Concept) using NodeJs and React.
+In order to study and improve my knowledge of the JavaScript stack, the company that I work for proposed to create POC (Proof of Concept) using NodeJs and React.

 ![Account List Home](./home.png)